allianceauth/allianceauth/docs/installation/services/discord.md

 Update settings.py, inputting the server ID as `DISCORD_GUILD_ID`

-### Generating an Invite
-Still on the Discord site, in your new server, an invite needs to be generated for users to join.
-If you with for users to  initially join a different channel than `#general`, create it and follow the steps below, substituting this channel for `#general`.

-On the left bar under the Text Channels heading, hover over `#general` on the right site.
-There are two icons, a box with an arrow and a gear.
-Press the box, then on the bottom left select Advanced Settings.
-Set the expiration to never, and no limit on uses.
-Press generate.

-This returns a code that looks like `https://discord.gg/0fmA8MyXV6qt7XAZ`.
-The part after the last slash, `0fmA8MyXV6qt7XAZ`, is the invite code.
-Update settings.py, inputting this invite code as `DISCORD_INVITE_CODE`

 ### Registering an Application

 Navigate to the [Discord Developers site.](https://discordapp.com/developers/applications/me) Press the plus sign to create a new application.